Innovation, what is it? Change, alteration, ingenuity, inventiveness. These are all words that describe the process and results of being innovative.

 Example of Design-Build Innovation

-Foley Company and Black & Veatch were awarded the Blue River Wastewater Treatment Plant Phase 1 Odor Control Design-Build for the city of Kansas City, Missouri, Water Service Department (WSD).
+Foley Company and Black & Veatch were recently awarded the Blue River Wastewater Treatment Plant Phase 1 Odor Control Design-Build for the city of Kansas City, Missouri, Water Service Department (WSD).
 WSD made it known during the RFP that even though the original facility odor control study and report had identified specific phases and what portions of the plant should be in each phase, they were open to options that provided the most value for the budget.

 While analyzing the areas to receive odor control treatment in the first phase, Foley Company recognized a small area (Parshall Flume structure) to be treated in a future phase that seemed out of phase.
 This area was located very close to the screenings building which is part of the phase 1 project.
 Recognizing the proximity of the flume structure to the screenings building, it seemed logical to include that area into phase 1 somehow.